 In winter, the weather is quite comfortable during the daytime.
 However, it is colder than in summer and there is a significant temperature drop at nighttime.
 That means you must be prepared and bring warm clothes and layer them to feel comfortable at any time of the day.
 At the same time, winter is very dry with few clouds and very few rainy days.
 That means that you will enjoy bright colors that look great in photos.
 In addition, there are very few tourists in winter.
 The streets of Lhasa become crowded with pilgrims who visit from different parts of Tibet to prepare for the New Year.
 That’s why winter is a great time to visit for photographers.

 Winter is also popular among budget travelers.
 Since there are very few tourists coming in winter, prices for hotels and tourist attractions decrease.
 It is also easier to book train tickets to Lhasa during the winter months.

-Although March has nice weather and temperatures start rising as well, it is best to plan your visit to Lhasa starting from April.
+Although March has nice weather and temperatures start rising, it is best to plan your visit to Lhasa starting from April.
 In March traveling is often restricted and not possible during the entire month.
-In recent years, the rules were easing and many travelers could visit at the end of March, however, it can change any time.
+In recent years, the rules were eased and many travelers could visit at the end of March, however, it can change at any time.